 Doug was away at a speaking engagement, so Pam jumped in the car with a friend and raced to the crisis center two hours away.
 When they arrived, they found Amanda, curled up in a ball on the floor in a fetal position, sobbing.
 “I was hallucinating.
 I thought I was a doctor.
 When my mom got there, I realized I was the one in trouble,” says Amanda.
 “Nothing prepares you for seeing your child in such turmoil.
 I felt helpless,” says Pam.

-Amanda was soon diagnosed with bipolar disorder, a mental illness characterized by manic highs, depressive lows and possible periods of psychosis.
-Although the diagnosis provided a new direction to what had been an all-consuming journey for the Lipp family, it was just one stop on the bumpy road to navigating the mental health system.
-The Lipps are not alone: Nearly one in five Americans experiences a mental illness in any given year, but fewer than half of them receive treatment.
+Amanda was in the grips of psychosis and mania.
+Although the crisis provided a new direction to what had been an all-consuming journey for the Lipp family, it was just one stop on the bumpy road to navigating the mental health system.
+The Lipps are not alone: Nearly 1 in 5 Americans experience a mental illness in any given year, but fewer than half of them receive treatment.

 Amanda first started acting out when she was in middle school in Fair Oaks, California.
 She had extreme mood swings and explosive arguments with her parents.
 Pam and Doug, who run a small business together, hoped it was typical adolescent drama that would soon fade.
 “We never knew which Amanda we were going to get,” Pam recalls — the edgy Amanda looking for a heated debate, or the down, depressed Amanda who would retreat to her room.
 Eventually, the intensity and unpredictability of her moods made them realize she needed professional help.